Pretty-Good-Freedom-Tech/grapevine-modular-structure/README.md

 ## Modules and APIs

-The Grapevine is divided into 4 categories of modules and three categories of APIs.
+The Grapevine is divided into 4 categories of modules and 3 categories of APIs.
+(See Figure.)

+Categories of Modules:
 - Raw Data Source (e.g., a nostr relay)
 - Interpretation Engine: this is where GrapeRank-formatted Ratings are created (maybe a DVM)
 - Calculation Engine: runs the GrapeRank Equation and serves as the back end to the user interface
 - the Grapevine front end

+Categories of APIs:
+- interface between Raw Data and Interpretation Engine
+- interface between the Interpretation Engine and the Calculation Engine
+- interface between the Calculation Engine and the front end

 ![](https://i.nostr.build/CZpJxmS3xUrmdYg1.png)

-### Raw Data Source
+### Module type 1: Raw Data Source

 This is completely external to the Grapevine.